Colagero Morello

 Rocco Cusano death certificate / Joe Baker

 On the June 4th, Nick Terranova killed another of the Baker gang.
 He drove to the Bronx with Tom Lomonte and two others.
-The group exited the car on 150th Street near Morris Avenue, where a local detective recognized them as members of the “Lupo-Morello gang” and quickly phoned for backup.
-Moments later, four shots were fired at Rocco Cusano and the Terranova group escaped in their waiting car.14 When Nick Terranova arrived back in East 106th Street he called on friends to arrange his alibi as he was expecting to be arrested for the murder.15
+The group exited their car on 150th Street near Morris Avenue where a local detective recognized them as members of the “Lupo-Morello gang” and quickly telephoned for backup.
+Moments later, four shots were fired killing Rocco Cusano.
+The Terranova’s fled in their waiting vehicle.14 When Nick Terranova arrived back in E106th Street he called on friends to arrange his alibi as he was expecting to be arrested for the murder.15

 Born in the commune of Benevento, Campagnia in 1891,16 Cusano was a prize-winning dancer, known as the “Beau Brummell of the Bronx”.17 He had been involved with previous disagreements with the Morellos.
 They had threatened him at a dancehall on more than one occasion, leading to him being slashed across the face.18

 A Secret Service informant explained Nick Terranova’s reasons for killing Cusano.
-He claimed that on the night of Colagero’s murder, Cusano had spotted Colagero walking up Third Avenue and ran ahead to warn the Baker gang, who then set up an ambush in the street.
-However, eyewitness reports suggest that Colagero was not ambushed and had been seen talking to the Baker gang in a saloon before he was killed.19
+He said that on the night of Colagero’s murder, Cusano had spotted him walking up Third Avenue.
+So, Cusano ran ahead to warn the Baker gang who set up an ambush.19

 The last known attack by the Morellos was in November.
-They had been lying in wait to shoot Charles Cangro on West 137th Street, but they mistakenly shot the wrong man.
-Charles may have been staying with his relative Joe “Baker” Cangro who lived on the adjacent block.20
+They had been lying in wait to shoot Charles Cangro on W137th Street, but they mistakenly shot the wrong man.
+Their target was likely with his relative, Joe “Baker” Cangro, who actually lived on an adjacent block.20

 Both Joe and Charles Cangro survived until at least the mid-twenties.21